 I have been eager to experience the iconic White Elephant, undisputedly the best resort on the island (not to mention one of the best in New England).
 Curious to understand the origins of its name, I learned that the hotel originated as a collection of rustic cottages in the 1920s, owned by a prominent Nantucket socialite whose dream it was to build a luxurious harbor side hotel.
 Her pet project became amusingly known by friends and locals as a “white elephant” – whose name obviously stuck.
 The number of cottages grew and additional buildings and spaces were added until new owners took it over in the 1960s and reconstructed it.

 In 1999, the White Elephant underwent another major transformation with updated amenities and internal and external upgrades.
-Today, the Nantucket Island Resorts brand actually consists of several independently operated properties including The Wauwinet (the only Relais & Chateaux on the island), the White Elephant Hotel, White Elephant Village, the historic Jared Coffin House and The Loft at 32 Main and The Cottages at the Boat Basin.
+Today, the Nantucket Island Resorts brand actually consists of several independently operated properties including The Wauwinet (the only Relais & Chateaux on the island, reviewed here), the White Elephant Hotel, White Elephant Village, the historic Jared Coffin House, The Loft at 32 Main and The Cottages at the Boat Basin.
 Each has their own distinctive style, appealing to a different, yet equally discerning, clientele.

 One of our favorite aspects of the White Elephant Village was its prime location.
 In addition to the town being down the street, the two closest beaches (Jetties and Childrens) were a short walk or bike ride away.
 The White Elephant hotel, with its beautiful lawn facing the picturesque harbor (perfect for drinks at sunset and game of bean bag toss as well as taking pictures) and restaurant Brant Point Grill, is just around the corner.